SHEPHERDS: 4th-8th GRADERS

 For 7th and 8th graders: These students can start accumulating high school credits.
 Students who take this course can receive 1 credit towards electives.
 Students receiving the credit will have 1 assignment to complete at home as well as what they complete in class each week.

-______________MATERIAL LIST _______________
+MATERIAL LIST _______________

 All books, student books and materials for classes must be purchased before classes start on August 19th, 2025.
 Please bring all materials to class.
 Everyone will bring their laptops, or tablets and headphones the first week of classes for set up.